 Help stop illegal water activities

-You can play a role in water compliance.
-Information you provide could help stop illegal water related activities in your local area.
+You can play a role in protecting our water resources.
+The Information you provide could help stop illegal water related activities in your area.